omrastogi/dsa_questions/Inclusion-N-Exclusion-Principal.md

 - **Mathematically**, PIE corrects overcounting when sets overlap.
 - **Logically**, PIE models how **OR** conditions in Boolean expressions behave.
 - **Alternate between adding and subtracting** based on how many sets are intersecting.

+## Questions:
+- LeetCode 2654 - Minimum Number of Operations to Make All Array Elements Equal to 1
+- LeetCode 898 - Bitwise ORs of Subarrays
+- LeetCode 919 - Number of Subsequences That Satisfy the Given Sum Condition
+- LeetCode 1930 - Unique Length-3 Palindromic Subsequences
+- LeetCode 1359 - Count All Valid Pickup and Delivery Options
+- LeetCode 2475 - Number of Unequal Triplets in Array
+- LeetCode 2549 - Count Distinct Integers After Reverse Operations
+- LeetCode 2444 - Count Subarrays With Fixed Bounds

+**Bonus (Advanced):**
+- LeetCode 2801 - Count Stepping Numbers in Range
+- LeetCode 2597 - The Number of Beautiful Subsets